 So what’s the bottom line?
 Van de Rijt et al conclude that “initial arbitrary endowments create lasting disparities in individual success” and that “the inadvertent magnification of arbitrary differences between individuals of comparable merit may be a common feature of many types of social reward systems”.

 While the authors don’t make this point, I think that it’s especially important to for us to recognize that we see effects like this in settings—like Kickstarter, and Wikipedia, and the like—that explicitly try to encourage quality through aggregation, or crowdsourcing, or some similar community-based approach that we tend to think of as intrinsically democratic—and thus fair.
 The study’s authors are somewhat optimistic, as the effects they find are not without bounds.
 There were decreasing marginal returns to their interventions: “Without a priori differentiation in quality or structural sources of advantage, cumulative advantage alone may not be able to generate the extreme kinds of runaway inequality that so commonly are attributed to it”.
 The obvious strategic conclusion for participants in markets like this is of course to try to game the system: “This form of purposive action presents the possibility of perverse effects, such as profit-seeking entities offering loans, positive reviews, and endorsements in exchange for the pecuniary equivalent of the anticipated ripple effect”.
-But again this process has limits: “Strategic contributions aimed at steering dynamics in a more positive direction thus may be less effective when made to campaigns that already have garnered some minimal degree of support”.All Posts by Date · All Posts by Category
+But again this process has limits: “Strategic contributions aimed at steering dynamics in a more positive direction thus may be less effective when made to campaigns that already have garnered some minimal degree of support”.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader